 Net Taxable Income = A- (B+C+D+E+F+G)

 It may seem that earning an annual income of more than Rs.
 10 lakhs would come up with major tax liability.
 However, the fact is if you can plan your finances well and invest your money in the right places, the tax liability could be reduced to as low as possible.
-If you are looking to learn how to avoid income tax, you don’t have to take any uncalled route.
-You can very easily take advantage of the available financial resources and tap in to reduce your tax slab and thus the income tax rate.
+If you want to know how to save tax for salary above 10 lakhs, you just have to take advantage of the available financial resources and use them to reduce your tax slab and thus the income tax rate.